OCA/contract/contract/README.rst

    click on *Create invoices* to force this action.
 #.
 Click *Show recurring invoices* link to show all invoices created by the
    contract.
+#.
+Click on *Print > Contract* menu to print contract report.
+#.
+Click on *Send by Email* button to send contract by email.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot